 Because of the diversity of areas of assistance, volunteers are needed to help the various teams in management tasks, patient relations, assisting physicians and dentists, supplies control & distribution, support work and translation if Vietnamese-speaking.
 Because of the absence of local resources, patient transport, registration, instruction etc… are all done manually and offer opportunities for wonderful interactions with the children and their families.

 Who can apply and how do I apply?

-Volunteers from all background are encouraged to apply, and knowledge of Vietnamese is not required.
+Volunteers from all backgrounds are encouraged to apply, and knowledge of Vietnamese is not required.
 The areas we help have multiple needs and every attempt will be made to match the volunteers educational background with appropriate work.
-Referrals from past participants receive first priority, and early registration is recommended, as it takes 2 months to obtain the working visa.
+Referrals from past participants receive first priority, and early registration is recommended, as it takes two months to obtain the working visa.
 There will be an interview process, which can be done over the phone for volunteers outside of California.

 - Volunteer application (medical mission application + liability release form + visa application form)

 - Current resume with copy of applicable professional license

 - Color copy/scan of passport

 - Document showing current education status for students.